The Space of Positive Scalar Curvature Metrics on a Manifold with Boundary

 \subsection{Results}

-Suppose $S^{p}\hookrightarrow X$ is an embedding with trivial bormal bundle, $p+q+1=n$ and $q\geq 2$.
-Let $m$ be any Riemannian metric on $m$.
-Using the exponential map with respect to $m$ and a suitably small disk bundle of the normal bundle, we may extend this embedding to obtain an embedding $\phi: S^{p}\times D^{q+1}\rightarrow X$.
-We will discuss this in more detail in section \ref{GLreview}.
-For now though, let $Z=T_{\phi}$, be the trace of the surgery on $X$ with respect to $\phi$.
+Suppose $\phi: S^{p}\times D^{q+1}\rightarrow X$ is an embedding where $p+q+1=n$ and $q\geq 2$.
+Let $T_{\phi}$ be the trace of the surgery on $X$ with respect to $\phi$.
 Thus $\partial T_{\phi}=X\sqcup X'$ where $X'$ is the manifold obtained from $X$ by surgery.
-In the case when $q\geq 2$, the Surgery Theorem of Gromov and Lawson \cite{GL}, describes a technique for constructing, from any psc-metric $g\in \Riem^{+}(X)$, a psc-metric $g'\in \Riem^{+}(X')$.
-A useful strengthening of this technique allows for the determination of a particular psc-metric $\bar{g}\in\Riem(T_{\phi})_{g,g'}$, known as a {\em Gromov-Lawson trace} (or, more generally, a {\em Gromov-Lawson cobordism}); see \cite{Gajer}, \cite{Walsh1}.
-Metrics which are accessible from each other by a sequence of Gromov-Lawson surgeries are said to be {\em Gromov-Lawson cobordant.} The map (\ref{gluemap}) now takes the form
+We will now let the cobordism $(T_{\phi}; X, X')$ play the role of $(Z; X_0, X_1)$ above.
+In the case when $q\geq 2$, the Surgery Theorem of Gromov and Lawson \cite{GL} describes a technique for constructing, from any psc-metric $g\in \Riem^{+}(X)$, a psc-metric $g'\in \Riem^{+}(X')$.
+A useful strengthening of this technique allows for the determination of a particular psc-metric $\bar{g}\in\Riem^{+}(T_{\phi}, \p T_{\phi})_{g,g'}$, known as a {\em Gromov-Lawson trace} (or, more generally, a {\em Gromov-Lawson cobordism}); see \cite{Gajer}, \cite{Walsh1}.
+Metrics which are accessible from each other by a sequence of Gromov-Lawson surgeries are said to be {\em Gromov-Lawson cobordant.} The map (\ref{gluemap}) now takes the form:

 where $W'=W\cup T_{\phi}$.
 Our results are as follows. {\bf Theorem A.} {\em Suppose $p,q\geq 2$.
 For any $g\in\Riem^{+}{(X)}$, there exist psc-metrics $g'\in\Riem^{+}(X')$ and $\bar{g}\in\Riem^{+}(T_{\phi})_{g, g'}$ so that the map $\mu_{T_{\phi},\bar{g}}$ is a weak homotopy equivalence: }